jakublis17/MD4-RSA-generator/README.md

 Documentation includes both the theory related to the topic and the operating instructions.

-App is in Polish language
+GUI and documentation are written in Polish language